 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers, which changes the criteria for recognizing revenue.
 ASU 2014-09 was amended by ASU 2015-14 to defer the effective date by one year.
 The guidance also modifies the related disclosure requirements, clarifies guidance for multiple-element arrangements and provides guidance for transactions that were not addressed fully in previous guidance.
 The guidance, as amended, is effective for annual reporting periods and interim periods within those annual reporting periods beginning after December 15, 2017, our fiscal 2019.
 Early adoption is permitted for annual reporting periods and interim periods within those annual reporting periods beginning after December 15, 2016.
 Companies have the option to adopt retrospectively or modified retrospectively with a cumulative effect adjustment.
-The Company expects to adopt this standard as of November 1, 2018, the beginning of our fiscal 2019, using the modified retrospective approach.
-The Company is currently evaluating the impact this guidance will have on our consolidated financial statements.
-This evaluation includes reviewing contracts, identifying performance obligations and determining when those performance obligations are met, among other procedures.
-Although we are still evaluating the impact, based on the reviews completed to date, we do not expect adoption to have a material effect on our consolidated financial statements, other than additional disclosure requirements.
+The Company will adopt this standard as of November 1, 2018, the beginning of our fiscal 2019, using the modified retrospective approach.
+The Company has completed its evaluation of the impact this guidance will have on our consolidated financial statements, and we do not expect adoption to have a material effect on our consolidated financial statements, other than additional disclosure requirements, which will require the disaggregation of our revenue into categories that depict how the nature, amount, timing and uncertainty of revenue and cash flows are affected by economic factors.